singh-man/books/crackingTheCoding/17_hard.md

 41		return head;
 42	}
 ```
-Observe that we have moved the main parts of the code into c onvertToCircular.
-The c onvert method calls this method to get the head of the circular linked list, and then breaks the circular connection.
+Observe that we have moved the main parts of the code into convertToCircular.
+The convert method calls this method to get the head of the circular linked list, and then breaks the circular connection.

 The approach takes O(N) time, since each node is only touched an average of once (or, more accurately, O(1) times).

 **17.13   Re-Space:** Oh, no!
 You have accidentally removed all spaces, punctuation, and capitalization in a lengthy document.
-A sentence like "I  reset the  c omputer.
+A sentence like "I  reset the  computer.
 It still didn't boot!" became "iresetthec omputeritstilldidntboot''.
-You'll deal with the punctuation and capi­ talization later; right now you need to re-insert the spaces.
+You'll deal with the punctuation and capitalization later; right now you need to re-insert the spaces.
 Most of the words are in a dictionary but a few are not.
 Given a dictionary (a list of strings) and the document (a string), design  an algorithm to unconcatenate the document in a way that minimizes the number of unrecognized characters.

 ```
 EXAMPLE